 Pest control at bird feeders is necessary.
 Understanding all the pests that come to bird feeders and bird houses is essential before success at controlling them is possible.
 It is essential to understand wild bird behaviour and other wild animal behaviour too.

-Un-invited guests will never occur in a backyard bird feeding situation.
-All who show up consider themselves invited.
+An unsolicited animal will never show-up in a backyard bird feeding situation.

 If you put out a bird feeder with seed in it, the only one who knows who it is intended for, is you.

-Therefore a plan built with knowledge about wild bird behaviour and wild animal behaviour is necessary.
+Therefore a plan built with knowledge about wild bird behaviour and wild animal behaviour, is necessary.

-Understanding this simple concept is the first step in being successful in attracting backyard birds and managing others who inevitably try to crash the party.
+Understanding this simple concept is the first step in being successful in attracting backyard birds and managing others who inevitably try to crash the party!

 Some of the pests are only annoyances, because they consume large quantities of bird seed and drive away the wild birds we want to see at our bird feeders.

-Attracting wild birds to our gardens, to observe their behaviour and enjoy their beauty is of course the reason we put up bird feeders, bird houses and bird baths in our backyards.
+Attracting wild birds to our gardens, to observe their behaviour and enjoy their beauty, is of course the reason we put up bird feeders, bird houses and bird baths in our backyards.

 So we are not happy when they are being driven away.

-But other pests that are drawn to our backyards are not attracted to the seed but to the wild birds themselves.
+But other pests that are drawn to our backyards are not attracted to the seed, but to the wild birds themselves.

-A person must be willing to learn how to attract the birds they want to visit their yard, deter the unwanted guests, and be ready to put some effort into this endeavour.
+A person must be willing to learn how to attract the birds they want to visit their yard, deter the unsolicited, and be ready to put some effort into this endeavour.

-But understanding that you have invited everyone who shows up, helps you to realize that you are the solution.
+But understanding that you have, asked everyone, who shows up, helps you to realize that you are the solution.